 We haven’t documented any accessibility features for Navigation in Subnautica which deal with how the game provides guidance and assistance to navigate its worlds.
 These are only for games that have traversal and exploration in 2D and 3D spaces.
 The following games are similar to Subnautica, and offer accessibility features for Navigation:

-We haven’t documented any accessibility features for Visual in Subnautica which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
-The following games are similar to Subnautica, and offer accessibility features for Visual:
+We've documented 2 accessibility features for Visual in Subnautica which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 We've documented 2 accessibility features for Audio in Subnautica which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.